ckan/ckanext-harvest/README.rst

     ckan.harvest.status_mail.errored = True

-If you want to send an email when **all Harvest Jobs finish** (whether or not it failed), you can set the following configuration option in the ini file:
+If you want to send an email when **completed Harvest Jobs finish** (whether or not it failed), you can set the following configuration option in the ini file:

     ckan.harvest.status_mail.all = True